cboulanger/bibliograph/install.md

 - Rename `services/config/bibliograph.ini.dist.php to
   `services/config/bibliograph.ini.php`
-- Create a user "bibliograph" in your MySql-database with password "bibliograph", or, if you want to use a different username and password (for example, if yur database provider assigns you fixed credetials), enter the values in the [database] section of bibliograph.ini.php.
+- Create a user "bibliograph" in your MySql-database with password "bibliograph", or, if you want to use a different username and password (for example, if your database provider assigns you fixed credetials), enter the values in the [database] section of bibliograph.ini.php.
 - Create the following databases: "bibliograph_admin", "bibliograph_tmp",